FPardow/KCinAD/README.md

 # KCinAD
- Analysis of KC heterogeniety and function in healthy and inflammed skin
+ Analysis of KC subtypes in healthy and AD skin